chen-keinan/mesh-kridik/README.md

 The security checks tests are the full implementation of [istio security best practices](https://istio.io/latest/docs/ops/best-practices/security/) <br>

-The security checks performed on a Kubernetes cluster with istio service mesh and leveraged by OPA (Open Policy Agent) to enforce security rules, and the output audit report includes: the root cause of the security issue  and proposed remediation for the security issue
+The security checks performed on a Kubernetes cluster with istio service mesh and is leveraged by OPA (Open Policy Agent) to enforce security rules, and the output audit report includes: the root cause of the security issue  and proposed remediation for the security issue